Oneo64/The-Mirk-of-Agmundr/Characters/Ljorn.md

 ### Rúna
 [*See: Rúna.md*](Runa.md)

 Ljörn finds that when Rúna is there, he can relax a little despite his paranoia.
-Whenever she gets playful with him, he finds it a bit exasperating to deal with, yet he lets it happen and plays into her horseplay.
-Furthermore, he finds her smaller habits endearing, such as fidgeting and avoiding cracks on the ground.
+He finds her smaller habits endearing, such as fidgeting and avoiding cracks on the ground.
+Also, his love languages are physical touch and acts of service.

-Ljörn cherishes physical touch and acts of service the most.
-When it comes to physical closeness (and sometimes, strong, affectionate words), he would become very shy and melt.
-Since he is the second-born son in his family and introverted, he doesn't receive as many hugs or compliments as his other siblings.
-He also stopped getting any after arriving in Newfoundland.
-Because of this, he cherishes bold gestures with Rúna, such as long hugs and hand-holding.
-He doesn't mind sitting very close together for prolonged periods, but he would never initiate it because he isn't used to doing that.
+Even though Ljörn craves physical touch the most, he is actually very shy and avoidant of it.
+He would like to have bold gestures with Rúna, such as long hugs and hand-holding, but he would never take the initiative on those kinds of things.

 However, since Ljörn has a low sense of self-worth, he has an underlying worry that he's too much for her to bear, and that she might abandon him for someone else.